Key Takeaway

 Hypoglycemia

 The combined glucose-lowering effect of berberine and tirzepatide may drop blood sugar below safe levels, particularly during fasting, exercise, or periods of reduced food intake.
-While tirzepatide's insulin stimulation is glucose-dependent (meaning it eases off when sugar is already low), berberine's AMPK-driven effects are not glucose-dependent.
+While tirzepatide's insulin stimulation is glucose-dependent (meaning it eases off when sugar is already low), berberine's AMPK-driven effects aren't glucose-dependent.
 This means berberine may continue to push glucose lower even when levels are already declining.
+For a complete cost breakdown, see our compare tirzepatide pharmacies.

 Signs of hypoglycemia to watch for: